ministryofjustice/django-govuk-template/README.rst

 - Use ``[[app name, e.g. govuk_template]].html`` as the template to extend from and overrive the ``inner_content`` block

 See the demo folder in this repository on `GitHub`_, it is not included in distributions.

-Additionally, add ``django-govuk-forms`` to your project to output Django forms styled using GOV.UK elements.
-You can install this package automatically by adding ``django-govuk-template[forms]`` to your requirements file.

-NB: Until version 1.0, there is likely going to be a lot of variation in the api, so it’s a good idea to pin a specific version.

 Development
 -----------